trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 105,130/day over the past week and 103,051/day the week prior.
+Our 7-day average pace of giving shots: 101,495/day over the past week and 105,089/day the week prior.

 We’re now 81% below our June 30 peak average of 542,779.

-On pace for 75%+ age 12+ fully vaxxed by November 6
+On pace for 75%+ age 12+ fully vaxxed by October 31

-There are now 7.9 million doses in inventory waiting for arms
+There are now 7.8 million doses in inventory waiting for arms

 ![](Plots/pace_national.png)